How Often Should You Water Palm Trees (A Complete Guide)

 Most palms need to be watered at least once a week during the growing season, but some may need to be watered twice a week or even daily.

-In general, young palm trees need more water than mature trees, and palms growing in pots or other containers will need to be watered more frequently than those planted in the ground.
+Young palm trees need more water than mature trees, and plants growing in pots or other containers must be watered more frequently than those planted in the ground.

-When watering a palm tree, be sure to check the soil before watering to make sure that it is dry.
+When watering palm plants, be sure to check the soil before watering to make sure that it is dry.

 If the soil is still wet or damp, wait until it can dry out before watering again.